 Insights

-Strategic Partnerships Girls Make Games has a history of successful partnerships with industry giants like Sony Interactive Entertainment, Nintendo, Thomson Reuters, and GameGrooves.
-Leveraging these partnerships can open doors for collaborative projects and cross-promotional opportunities.
+Strategic Partnerships Girls Make Games has established partnerships with major players in the gaming industry such as Sony Interactive Entertainment, Nintendo, and Thomson Reuters.
+Leveraging these relationships can open up sales opportunities for collaborations on workshops, events, and product tie-ins.

 Girls Make Games Tech Stack

-Girls Make Games uses 8 technology products and services including Optimizely, Squarespace, Mailchimp, and more.
+Girls Make Games uses 8 technology products and services including Optimizely, Mailchimp, Google Font API, and more.
 Explore Girls Make Games's tech stack below.

 • Optimizely